-The association between Italian language region and the overall score was possibly associated with the involvement of the same study personnel in the surveillance across several hospitals, guaranteeing better homogeneity in surveillance methodology.
+The association between Italian-speaking region and the overall score was possibly associated with the involvement of the same study personnel in the surveillance across several hospitals, guaranteeing better homogeneity in surveillance methodology.
 Public hospitals perform more extensive medical documentation to ensure high treatment quality across different treatment teams and thus reached higher validation scores.
-In private hospitals, there may be less variation in medical personnel involved in patient care, and thus thorough documentation may not be considered equally important.
+In private hospitals, there may be less variation in medical personnel involved in patient care; thus, thorough documentation may not be considered equally important.
 Last, the expertise that accumulates over the years explains the association between overall validation scores and duration of participation in the surveillance program.
-Our dataset showed an association between misclassifications of infection status (i.e. SSI present as compared to absent) and the quality of supervision by a medical supervisor, but not with total validation scores, hospital size, private hospital status, number of operations followed, training of the medical supervisor, full-time equivalents dedicated for surveillance or understaffing.
-Misclassification of the type of infection (superficial incisional, deep incisional or organ/space infection) was independently associated with lower adequacy of documentation.
+Our dataset showed an association between misclassifications of infection status (ie, SSI present as compared to absent) and the quality of supervision by a medical supervisor, but not with total validation scores, hospital size, private hospital status, number of operations followed, training of the medical supervisor, full-time equivalents dedicated for surveillance or understaffing.
+Misclassification of the type of infection (ie, superficial incisional, deep incisional infection, or organ/space infection) was independently associated with lower adequacy of documentation.

 Taken together, our findings highlight the importance of high-quality data for interfacility comparisons and, more importantly, public reporting of health care-associated surveillance data.
-It has been previously shown that there is interpretive variation despite uniform surveillance definitions.26,27 Over and above, public reporting of HAI surveillance data in a system where there is great disincentive to have unfavorable outcome data may result in exclusion or reclassification of events as opposed to preventing actual negative outcomes.28 Therefore, apart from a standardized methodology, validation of surveillance data, surveillance methods and operations within participating facilities by an independent party are key for quality assurance under such circumstances.
+Interpretive variation despite uniform surveillance definitions has been shown previously.26,27 Furthermore, public reporting of HAI surveillance data in a system where there is great disincentive to have unfavorable outcome data may result in exclusion or reclassification of events as opposed to preventing actual negative outcomes.28 Therefore, apart from a standardized methodology, validation of surveillance data, surveillance methods, and operations within participating facilities by an independent party are key for quality assurance under such circumstances.

-As mentioned before, the best means to validate a SSI surveillance module is still unknown.
-Therefore, various approaches have been proposed in the scientific literature or are available together with the surveillance methodologies, such as the validation toolkits provided by the NHSN.29 The methods applied to validate surgical site infection surveillance (SSIS) in The Netherlands have been published by Mannien et al. in 2007.30 Thereby, process validation by means of a structured interview as well as a prevalence study were performed.
+As mentioned previously, the best means to validate a SSI surveillance module is still unknown.
+Therefore, various approaches have been proposed in the scientific literature or are available together with the surveillance methodologies, such as the validation toolkits provided by the NHSN.29 The methods applied to validate surgical site infection surveillance (SSIS) in The Netherlands have been published in 2007 by Mannien et al.30 Thereby, process validation by means of a structured interview as well as a prevalence study were performed.
 Overall positive predictive values and negative predictive values were then calculated.

-Similarly, validation of SSIS data was performed in Scotland by McCoubrey et al.12 Validation in terms of structure (trained personnel and systems for SSIS, systems to ensure complete inclusion, check and confirmation of the number of operations) and in terms of process (phone interview for identification of the systems for SSIS data collection and management at a local level) were performed.
-Outcome validation was done by calculating sensitivity, specificity, positive predictive value and negative predictive value of the last 15 cases of SSI and a further 60 random cases.
+Similarly, validation of SSIS data was performed in Scotland by McCoubrey et al.12 Validation in terms of structure (ie, trained personnel and systems for SSIS, systems to ensure complete inclusion, check and confirm the number of operations) and in terms of process (ie, phone interview for identification of the systems for SSIS data collection and management at a local level) were performed.
+Outcome validation was conducted by calculating sensitivity, specificity, positive predictive value, and negative predictive value of the last 15 cases of SSI and 60 further randomly selected cases.

-Gastmeier et al. compared two validation methods in a prevalence survey (Nosokomiale Infektionen in Deutschland Erfassung und Prävention (NIDEP)) on nosocomial infections.10 On the one hand, as in other studies before,11,31-33 bedside validation of the four physician investigators was performed using two supervisors as the gold standard, and sensitivity and specificity were calculated.
+Gastmeier et al10 compared 2 validation methods in a prevalence survey (Nosokomiale Infektionen in Deutschland Erfassung und Prävention, NIDEP) on nosocomial infections.10 On one hand, as in other previous studies,11,31–33 bedside validation of the 4 physician investigators was performed using 2 supervisors as the gold standard, and sensitivity and specificity were calculated.
 In addition, the investigators were validated using case studies.33